justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 // List[Int] = List(10)
 ```

 `flatmap`, as you can see from the types, takes a pure value `A` in a context `F` and applies a user supplied function to it.
-The function has the signature `A => F[B]`; in other words functions that take a pure value and lift them into the context.
+The function has the signature `A => F[B]`; in other words functions that take a pure value and lifts them into the context.
 The return value is the new pure value `B` lifted into that same `F` context.

 Concretely, imagine a function that takes an integer and returns the digits of the string as a list.
 That function would match the signature `A => F[B]`.